-Mercyhurst sponsors 26 intercollegiate athletic programs, including two Division I program in men's and women's ice hockey, with the other 24 programs competing at the Division II level.
-Students can join in the excitement by cheering on our teams throughout the school year with free admission to every home game, or by becoming a member of the department's unofficial 27th team-the athletic pep bands-which are open to all undergraduate and graduate students.
-The Athletic Department sponsors a variety of intramural sports for women and men such as flag football, outdoor soccer, basketball, volleyball, kickball, wiffleball, and many others.
+Mercyhurst sponsors 30 intercollegiate athletic programs, now competing as a Division I institution, primarily in the Northeast Conference.
+Students can join in the excitement by cheering on our teams throughout the school year with free admission to every home game, or by becoming a member of the department's unofficial 31st team-the athletic pep bands-which are open to all undergraduate and graduate students.
+The Athletic Department sponsors a variety of intramural sports for women and men such as flag football, indoor soccer, basketball, volleyball, kickball, and wiffleball.

-The Athletic Department also sponsors a variety of club sports for women and men such as marching band, color guard, ice hockey, cheerleading, dance, and figure skating, with plans to add and support additional club sport programs over the next few years.
-The Athletic Department strongly encourages students who have interest in starting new programs to contact the director of club sports by email at clubsports@mercyhurst.edu.
+The Athletic Department also sponsors a variety of club sports for women and men such as ice hockey, cheerleading, dance, figure skating, men's bowling, and esports, with plans to add and support additional club sport programs over the next few years.
+The Athletic Department strongly encourages students who have interest in starting new programs to contact the director of club sports by email at athletics@mercyhurst.edu.

 One of the many ways that our campus community embraces our Lakers is through intramural sports, which consist of casual, fun athletic leagues held throughout the academic year.
 In addition to providing students a great way to get involved and meet new people, intramural sports give an opportunity to stay active and make use of the university's many recently renovated indoor and outdoor athletic facilities.
 Intramural sports are open to all Mercyhurst students, regardless of skill level or athletic ability, so all are encouraged to participate!
 Intramural sports participation affords an opportunity to develop the essential qualities of leadership, cooperation, self-reliance, and sense of fair play and to form friendships that will endure throughout the years.
-For more information, email intramurals@mercyhurst.edu
+For more information, email intramurals@mercyhurst.edu.